antonioior/WAI_Project_Exam/README.md

 ## Users Credentials

-- username, password (plus any other requested info)
+- username, 12345678 (plus any other requested info)
-- username, password (plus any other requested info)
+- username, 12345678 (plus any other requested info)